-Managing Director and Chief Executive Officer 30 October 2015 Ongoing appointment, subject to termination rights noted below.
-Base salary for the year ending 30 June 2017 of \$250,000 (amended to \$500,000 effective 1 January 2017) including superannuation to be indexed for inflation on 1 January of each year commencing on 1 January 2018, and to be reviewed by the Board in light of any increases in the market for similar positions held.
-Mr Robinson or his nominee is eligible to receive any forms of equity type compensation as reasonably determined by the Board from time to time.
-Death & disability insurance will be provided and the consultant will be reimbursed for out of pocket expenses as well as costs pertaining to relevant trade shows, seminars, professional memberships, and Continuing Professional Development together with incidental AQC related business expenditure.
-The officer may give 3 months' notice of termination.
-The company may terminate the arrangements without cause by giving 12 months' written notice or by making payment in lieu of such notice.
+Terms of Agreement Ongoing appointment, subject to termination rights noted below.

+Base salary for the year ending 30 June 2018 of \$250,000 plus superannuation to be indexed for inflation on the 1 January of each year commencing on 1 January 2018, and to be reviewed by the Board in light of any increases in the market for similar positions held.
+Mr Roach or his nominee is eligible to receive any forms of equity type compensation as reasonably determined by the Board from time to time.
+Death & disability insurance will be provided and the employee will be reimbursed for out of pocket expenses as well as costs pertaining to relevant trade shows, seminars, professional memberships, and Continuing Professional Development together with incidental AQC related business expenditure.
+Mr Roach may give 3 months' notice of termination.
+The company may terminate the arrangements without cause by giving 6 months' written notice or by making payment in lieu of such notice.
 Such payment shall not be more than the maximum amount permitted by the Corporations Act on termination in such circumstances, unless shareholder approval is obtained pursuant to the Corporations Act.